ML4SE2022/group5/README.md

  ┗ 📜type4py_discussion_notes.md
 ```

-### Dataset

-This project uses the `ManyTypes4TypeScript` dataset.
-For further details, we recommend visitng the [CodeXGLUE](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/TypePrediction-TypeScript) repository, the [Zenodo record](https://zenodo.org/record/6387001), or the consulting authors' [MSR '22 publication](https://www.kevinrjesse.com/pdfs/ManyTypes4TypeScript.pdf).

 We provide a small subset of the data as a means of locally veryfing the functionality of our tool.
 This is the default option when running the container.
 To toggle to the full data set, consult the `arguments` section of this document.

-### Fine-tuned models

-The model trained to the specification described in our paper, together with its corresponding type space, and the fine-tuned classification baseline are all available on [Google Drive](https://drive.google.com/drive/folders/1-9SD27j9PFIpHO71G4Zduc-1CgCXuVqR).

 ### Arguments

 ```
---do_train (Bool).
+--do_train (bool).
 Defaults to False.
 Whether to train the model.
---do_eval (Bool).
+--do_eval (bool).
 Defaults to False.
 Whether to run evaluation on the test set.
---do_valid (Bool).
+--do_valid (bool).
 Defaults to False.
 Whether to run the evaluation on the validaiton set.
---use_classifier (Bool).
+--use_classifier (bool).
 Defaults to False.
 Whether to use the classification-based baseline model.
 When set to false, the DSL model will be considered instead.

+--use_model (string).
+Defaults to "".
+Indicates which model (specifically in the /models directory) to use.
+This must be specified when using validation.
+--use_typespace (string).
+Defaults to "".
+Indicates which typespace (specifically in the /models directory) to use.
+This can be specified when using validation.
+If no typespace is given, one will be built from scratch, which may take very long.

 --output_dir (string).
 Defaults to "type-model".
 The output directory where the model predictions and checkpoints will be written.